rezaep/Rock-Scissors-Paper/README.md

 ```

 ```
 Use Maven build tool to build the project.
-This command runs tests and build a Jar file. mvn clean test package
+This command runs tests and builds a Jar file. mvn clean test package
 ```